 They "act out" the feelings they can't express in words.
 In other words, they misbehave.

 So those bad moods and cranky days are often created by our own minds.
 But why is the mind prone to negativity?
 Because the human mind is responsible for

 keeping us safe.
-So it's always scanning for danger, to keep us from shame, embarrassment, failure.
-The mind gets stuck in the bad habit of focusing
+It's always scanning for danger, to keep us from shame, embarrassment, failure.
+The mind is actually designed to focus on the negative,

 - "If he doesn’t start using the potty, he’ll never be able to start school."